 You may only communicate with each other online (apart from when on rides of course!) but that's no reason why you shouldn't become a formal cycling group.
 You would still benefit from the support and guidance of others.

 A network of around 200 groups throughout the UK that provide a wide variety of cycling activities for Cycling UK members and, occasionally, the general public.
 Many of them have been in existence for around a century!
 They are nearly all based around a particular town or region.
 Cycling UK supports these groups with a annual grant and, in return, the groups provide us with a set of annual and financial returns and abide by the guidance in our Policy Handbook.
 If you'd like to think about forming a new Member Group, please email email@example.com

 Cycling UK Affiliate Groups

-Any of the above groups (except for Cycling UK Member Groups) may join Cycling UK for just £77.50 a year and support our work on behalf of all cyclists.
+Any of the above groups (except for Cycling UK Member Groups) may join Cycling UK and support our work on behalf of all cyclists.

 Once you've decided what kind of group you are, it's time to create a constitution.
 This is just a simple document that sets out the basics of how you would like to run your group.
 It could include, for example:

 - The name of the group

 - The purpose of the group - to raise funds, to campaign, to provide leisure rides and so on